diveflo/arris-tg3442/README.md

 Use `--help` to learn how to use non-default values.

 ## Docker
 You can also use the provided `Dockerfile` to build and run this tool.
-For some architectures, an image is also available pre-build from [dockerhub](https://hub.docker.com/r/floriang89/arris-tg3442-reboot/tags).
+A pre-built image is also available on [dockerhub](https://hub.docker.com/r/floriang89/arris-tg3442-reboot/tags) for these processor architectures:
+ * amd64
+ * arm64
+ * arm/v7

 ## Thanks
 Most of the heavy-lifiting was already done over in the [MUNIN monitoring tool repo](https://github.com/munin-monitoring/contrib/blob/master/plugins/router/arris-tg3442), especially regarding login.